Canterbury Christ Church University

-Canterbury Christ Church University (CCCU) is a public university located in Canterbury, Kent, England.
+Canterbury Christ Church University (CCCU) is a public research university located in Canterbury, Kent, England.
 Founded as a Church of England college for teacher training in 1962, it was granted university status in 2005.

-The university has developed rapidly since its inception in 1962 and now has over 20,000 students based at locations across Kent in Canterbury, Medway (as part of the Universities at Medway partnership) and Tunbridge Wells.
-As well as being Kent's largest centre of higher education for the public services – notably teacher training, health and social care and the emergency services.
-The university also offers academic and professional programmes, including doctorates and research degrees in the arts, humanities and social and applied sciences.
-The university offers a portfolio of STEM courses, including engineering and medicine, and works closely with STEM industry and businesses in the south-east.
-The university, in partnership with the University of Kent, opened the Kent and Medway Medical School in 2020.

 Canterbury Christ Church University is a member of the Cathedrals Group (officially the Council of Church Universities and Colleges or CCUC), and of MillionPlus, the Association for Modern Universities in the UK.

 History

 Establishment

-Canterbury Christ Church College (CCCC) was founded in 1962 by the Church of England in order to meet the needs of church schools at a time of teacher shortage.
-Classes were originally held in the priory next to St Martin's Church.
+Canterbury Christ Church College (CCCC) was established in 1962 by the Church of England to address the growing need for teachers in church schools during a period of national shortage.
+Initially, classes were held in the priory adjacent to St Martin's Church in Canterbury.
 The founding principal was Frederic Mason.

-In 1968, the first-degree programme, the Bachelor of Education, was established as a one-year extension to the Certificate in Education.
-In 1976, the university launched its first non-teaching degree, a BA in Religious Studies.
-In the late 1980s, the college was substantially enlarged by the addition of health studies and by 1988 the university had 1500 students.
+In 1968, the college introduced its first degree programme—the Bachelor of Education as a one-year extension to the existing Certificate in Education.
+In 1976, it launched its first non-teaching degree, a Bachelor of Arts in Religious Studies.
+During the late 1980s, the college expanded significantly with the addition of health studies, and by 1988, student enrollment had reached approximately 1,500.